 4.1 Asset Classification

-Accuracy in identification and categorization of receivables from financing activities (loans) as performing and non-performing assets and in ensuring appropriate asset classification, existence and valuation of security/ collaterals, income recognition, provisioning/ writeoff thereof and completeness of disclosure including compliance with applicable guidelines/directions issued by Reserve Bank of India ("RBI").
+Accuracy in identification and categorization of Loan receivables into performing and non-performing assets and in ensuring appropriate asset classification, existence of security, income recognition, provisioning/ write off thereof and completeness of disclosure including compliance with applicable guidelines/directions issued by Reserve Bank of India (RBI) (hereinafter referred to as RBI guidelines).

 |

-• We have assessed the systems and processes laid down by the company to appropriately identify and classify the receivables from financing activities including those in place to ensure appropriate asset classification, income recognition and provisioning/ write-off, including nonperforming assets, existence and valuation of security/ collaterals as per applicable RBI guidelines/directions.
+• We have assessed the systems and processes laid down by the company to appropriately identify and classify the Loan receivables including those in place to ensure correct classification, income recognition and provisioning/ write-off as per applicable RBI guidelines.

-• The audit approach includes testing the existence and effectiveness of the control environment laid down by the management and conducting detailed substantive verification on selected samples of continuing and new transactions in accordance with the principles laid down in the Standards on Auditing and other guidance issued by the Institute of Chartered Accountants of India ("ICAl").
+• The audit approach includes testing the existence and effectiveness of the control environment laid down by the management in Asset classification and conducting detailed substantive verification on selected samples of continuing and new transactions in accordance with the principles laid down in the Standards on Auditing and other guidance issued by Institute of Chartered Accountants of India.

-• Agreements entered into regarding significant transactions including related to Loan Receivables have been examined to ensure compliance.
+• Agreements entered by management with customers on significant transactions including related to Loan receivables have been examined to ensure compliance.

 • Compliance with material disclosure requirements prescribed by RBI guidelines and other statutory requirements have been verified.